storypku/cuda-support-for-bazel/README.md

 #### Step 2: Install Bazel 3.0+.
 Ref: [GitHub Bazel Release Page](https://github.com/bazelbuild/bazel/releases)

-The following was tested on an Ubuntu 18.04 x86_64 machine with NVidia GTX 1070, using Bazel 3.2.0.
+All programs were tested on an Ubuntu-18.04 x86_64 machine with one NVidia GTX 1070 GPU card, using Bazel 3.2.0.

 #### Step 3: Run the `hello-world` example to check if everything works fine.

 ```
 bazel run //src:hello_world
 ```

-TODO(storypku): More examples, esp. shared library use cases.

 ## Welcome On Board with Bazel!